comp426-2022-fall/assignments/README.md

 # assignments
-This repository contains information about and links to assignment invites and
+This repository contains information about and links to assignment invites and repositories.